brucedkyle/architectures/docs/sustainableenterprise/sustainableenterprise.md

 [*IBM Data Fabric*](https://www.ibm.com/data-fabric) empowers your teams and works across the ecosystem by connecyting data from disparate data sources in multicloud envrionments.
 In particular, [_Watson Knowledge Catalog_](https://www.ibm.com/cloud/watson-knowledge-catalog) provides you users with a catalog tool for intelligent, self-service discovery of data, models. [_Watson Query_](https://www.ibm.com/products/watson-query) provides data consumers with a universal query engine that executes distributed and virtualized queries across databases, data warehouses, data lakes, and streaming data without additional manual changes, data movement or replication.

+[*IBM Edge Application Manager*](https://www.ibm.com/docs/en/eam/4.1?topic=overview-ieam) provides you with edge computing features to help you manage and deploy workloads from a management hub cluster to remote instances of OpenShift Container Platform or other Kubernetes-based clusters.

 ### Sustainable enterprise sub-system

 [*Envizi*](https://www.ibm.com/products/envizi) simplifies the capture, consolidation, management, analysis and reporting of your environmental, social and governance (ESG) data.